christophlehmann/imgproxy/Readme.md

 Basically TYPO3 now just renders a processing url and imgproxy serves the resulting image.
 The image processing is really fast compared to GraphicsMagick and ImageMagick and less memory hungry.

-It does not store thumbnail informations in `sys_file_processedfile` nor save generated images locally.
+It does not store thumbnail informations in `sys_file_processedfile` nor save generated images locally, so for production usage a caching proxy is highly recommended.

 ## Installation